Friend to All Living Things

-- Sakura Wars V's Diana has a specific bond to birds... they flock to her and she can't stand to see them harmed.
-She actually faints when served Fried Chicken at a Harlem Church.
-Coqulicot from the Third Game lives in a circus and is a variation on this Trope as well.
+- Sakura Wars V's Diana has a specific bond to birds; they flock to her and she can't stand to see them harmed, and faints when served Fried Chicken at a Harlem Church.
+Coqulicot from the Third Game lives in a circus and is a variation on this Trope.

 - Erana from the Quest for Glory series is a powerful mage whose goodly influence you will come into contact with throughout all of the games.
 Several gardens have sprung up wherever her magic is at work, causing animals to gather and exerting an influence of calm and purity over everything.

 - Subverted with druidic races like Night Elves, Tauren, and Furbolgs.
 They're at one with nature, but in a Circle of Life way - they take pride in hunting, as it's their role in the food chain.